Review of THE UNIVERSE MAKER — Or, That Same old Gnostic Hogwash Yet Again

 It was hard to imagine that the reality had ever been more than vaguely glimpsed.
 People had been too rigid.
 All too frequently the vast powers of the state had been used to enforce an inflexible set of beliefs.
 And, where a breakaway was not mere denial, the individuals somehow assumed they believed in a simple soul state-of-being.
 In connection with this, the word ‘immortal’ was bandied about in such a loose fashion that it was instantly evident that no one had ever seriously thought about it.

 Gee, Cargill, ya think?
 No one from Abraham to Moses to St. Paul to Confucius to Lao Tzu to St. Francis of Assisi to Mahound to Richard the Lionheart to Kierkegaard has ever seriously thought about the soul?
 The Buddha and Prince Arjuna never seriously thought about the idea of immortality?
 No martyr and no missionary ever took his beliefs earnestly enough to act on them, or to perform an action which only makes sense in the context of believing the soul to survive bodily death?
-Not only has this never happened, but it is instantly obvious that it never did?
+Not only has this never happened, but it is instantly evident that it never did?
 Tell that to St. Stephen when you see him.

 Religion is mentioned briefly again in Chapter IX reference to some history of the Twenty-Second Century: